 - 1 tbsp vegetable oil

-Combine the garlic paste, sliced red chili, fish sauce, palm sugar, vegetable oil and half of the lemon juice in a small cup.
+Combine the garlic paste, sliced red chili, fish sauce, palm sugar, vegetable oil and half of the lime juice in a small cup.

 Stir well and put this marinade aside until the sugar has dissolved.
 In the meantime slice the cooked steak into bite-size strips.